Year 4J 2022 - 2023

 Please remember that all children are still required to bring their swimming kit on Monday morning including a bathing suit and towel.

 The first half of the term reverts back to Geography where Year 4 are studying ‘How does Water go round and round?’ which links back to the first Science unit of ‘States of Matter’.
 In Science, we have the first of three biology units: Animals including Humans.
-This is a very hands of topics where children study the human digestion system and human teeth and follows on from their work in Year 3 on human nutrition, skeleton system and muscle groups.
+This is a very hand on topic where children study the human digestion system and human teeth and follows on from their work in Year 3 on human nutrition, skeleton system and muscle groups.
 In R.E., we will be exploring Jesus as the Son of God.
+In Art, Year 4 are looking a topic called 'Let's Sit Down' with a focus on Vincent Van Gogh.

 In English, we will be starting with instructions and explanations before moving onto stories that including mythical and legendary creatures.